Acanthognathus

-Acanthognathus is a genus of ants that are found in tropical Central and South America.
+Acanthognathus (Greek: = thorn, = jaw) is a genus of ants that are found in tropical Central and South America.
 There are 7 living species and 1 extinct species, Acanthognathus poinari, known only from fossil records.

 Description

 They are reddish in colour and have long trap-jaws that can be compared to those of Odontomachus.
 These predatory ants live in small colonies that typically consist of less than 30 adults.

 Acanthognathus has large, line-shaped jaws, each with an apical fork of 3 spiniform teeth that interlock when fully closed; Preapical dentition sometimes present but often absent.
 Jaws open to 170 degrees or more.
 Basal process of mandible a long curved spur that is minutely bifurcated apically; when the mandibles are fully closed, the basal processes intersect and are ventral to the labrum and at the apex of the labio-maxillary complex; when fully open the mandibles are held in that position by opposition of the basal processes alone.
 Trigger hairs arise from mandibles (one of each); trigger hairs lie flat against margin when jaws close, becoming erect when the jaws are open.